getodk/docs/odkx-src/notify-using.rst

 - ROLE_SYNCHRONIZE_TABLES
 - ROLE_SITE_ACCESS_ADMIN

-Admin can send messages to any of the above groups and users who are part of that group will receive that message.
+Desktop App users can send messages to any of the above groups and users who are part of that group will receive that message.

-If the admin wants to create a new group apart from the above-mentioned default groups they can use Create Group Option.
+If the user wants to create a new group apart from the above-mentioned default groups they can use Create Group Option.

+Example: If Desktop App users want to send notifications to all the peoples working in a particular time slot, they can create a new group say "XYZ" of those peoples and can send notification to that group.

 For creating a new group: